 Cara Cara oranges, grapefruit and blood oranges bring their crazy, sunset colors while shredded Brussels sprouts and fennel offer a little bitterness.
 More green veggies like celery, green onion, parsley, and jalapeno keep the colors clean and lend a spicy crunch.

 For the main components of the salad, the Brussels sprouts and fennel take a little knife work.
 It’s winter‒what else have you got to do?
-Seriously, I know that not everybody has the time or desire to slice up some sprouts, you have a couple of choices.
+While not everybody has the time or desire to slice up some sprouts, you have a couple of choices.
 Well, actually three…

 - food processor – you can shred the sprouts with a food processor shredding disk.
 I am showing a picture of where I shredded the sprouts by hand (lower left) and by using my large shredding disk (upper right).
 You can see that even though it was my “large” disk, the sprouts are almost riced.
 It all depends on the texture you want.

 - knife – trim the bottom of the sprouts to remove the stem.
 Throw away any tough outer leaves that fall off.
 Slice them in half from root to tip and lay the flat side down on your cutting board.
 Starting at one end, thinly slice the sprouts and using your fingers, gently break apart the leaves.

 - Head to your nearest Trader Joe’s or grocer’s produce section and purchase shredded Brussel sprouts.
 You’re welcome.